Python-for-HPC/PyOMP/docs/source/index.rst

 **PyOMP** implements OpenMP parallel CPU/GPU programming abstraction in Python using Numba.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` section for how to install, the :doc:`usage` section on information regarding using PyOMP, and :doc:`openmp` for the list of supported OpenMP abstractions.

 .. note::